swutw/cpex_cv_forecasting/README.md

 # cpex-cv_forecasting

-Forecasting template and tools for creating daily weather forecasts for the CPEX-AW field experiment.
+Forecasting template and tools for creating daily weather forecasts for the CPEX-CV field experiment.

 To run the scripts in this directory, you will need to following: